Arteiii/RegistryHelper/README.md

 ## Project Structure

-The RegistryHelper project is organized as a .lib project.
-If you prefer, you can integrate it into your project as a library.
-Alternatively, you have the option to use the provided RegistryHelper.cpp and RegistryHelper.h files directly in your project.
+The RegistryHelper project is structured as a .lib project, offering flexibility for integration into your existing project.
+You also have the option to use the standalone RegistryHelper.cpp and RegistryHelper.h files directly in your project.

+### RegistryHelper

+The RegistryHelper module encapsulates common operations related to the Windows Registry.
+It comprises the following files:

+RegistryHelper.cpp
+RegistryHelper.h

+### RegistryInterface

+The Interface module, consisting of Interface.cpp and Interface.h, leverages the RegistryHelper library to retrieve essential information from the Windows Registry.

+> HKEY_LOCAL_MACHINE\SOFTWARE:
+> Used to retrieve information about installed software and configuration settings.
+>
+> HKEY_CURRENT_USER:
+> Contains configuration information for the current user, making it valuable for user-specific settings.
+>
+> and more...

+This design allows for seamless integration of the Interface module, utilizing the capabilities of the RegistryHelper library to efficiently retrieve the required information from the Windows Registry.

 ## Usage